 When the static position becomes easy, you can try level two and start moving around while you channel your inner bear.
 This exercise will work your quads, arms, shoulders, and core.

-Ways to motivate your kids to get moving
+How to motivate your kids to exercise with you

 Here are a couple of things that work for me.